Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25106/README.md

 Most of all, even though we were told not to write this, I’m really grateful to my parents for letting me study here.
 I’m also thankful to Appu for always helping me, even though I am a trouble.
 And above all, I’m grateful to God for always being there for me, for anything and everything, and keeping me safe.

 =}

+Sorry to those whom I might have forgotten to mention.
+Maybe words aren't enough to express my gratitude for you.